PhilCK/unpkg/readme.md

 - I don't like setup bash/bat scripts.
 - I don't like extra dependencies.
 - I don't like complex cmd line programs.
-- I just want to easily setup a workspace, using the compiler I already have.
+- I want to easily setup a workspace, using the compiler I already have.
+- I want to control that workspace after setup.

 ## How